irods/irods_docs/docs/system_overview/configuration.md

     - `transfer_chunk_size_for_parallel_transfer_in_megabytes` (required) (default 40)

-  - `client_api_whitelist_policy` (default "enforce") - Controls which API operations are accessible to users.
+  - `client_api_whitelist_policy` (optional) - Controls which API operations are accessible to users.
 If set to "enforce", the server will expose a subset of operations that can be executed by any user.
 Administrative operations will require rodsadmin level privileges.
 This option does not apply to rodsadmin users.
+If this property is not defined or is set to a value other than "enforce", all operations will be accessible.
+This allows administrators to opt into this behavior without breaking the system.

   - `default_dir_mode` (required) (default "0750") - The unix filesystem octal mode for a newly created directory within a resource vault